tejas-samantaray/CyTOF-Marker-Designation/README.md

 # CyTOF-Marker-Designation
 CyTOF FCS File Renaming & Formatting Script

 This repository contains an R-based workflow for correcting improperly labeled or unlabeled .FCS files generated from CyTOF experiments, enabling compatibility with downstream analysis tools.
+This issue often occurs during the aquring of data if a labeled template has not been added to the CyTOF software prior to starting which leads to unlabled FCS files.

 🧬 Overview